mkraenz/hide-twitter-retweets/README.md

 Use it as a locally installed extension:

 Clone this repository, then go to `chrome://extensions` in your browser, and "Load unpacked".
 Make sure "Developer mode" at the Top-Right is enabled in Chrome Extensions.
 This will install the extension.

-You should not see the right side bar when you navigate to Twitter.
-Happy browsing!
+If you had Twitter open during installation, refresh the page.